CodyCahoon/things-to-learn/README.md

 ## Questions

 1. What is shadow DOM and how is it used?
-[See Shadow DOM]
+[See DOM]
 2. What are some benefits of shadow DOM?
-[See Shadow DOM]
+[See DOM]
 3. What are the purpose of data attributes?
 [See Data Attributes]
 4. What is the difference between bind, call and apply?
 [See Function Prototype]
 5. What is the difference between virtual DOM and shadow DOM?
+[See DOM]
 6. What is TCP/UDP?
 7. How do you make a web component?
 8. What are different CSS writing styles?